philippschauer/Introduction-to-Airflow-and-MLFlow-for-Machine-Learning/README.md

 The processes in every company can get pretty complicated so the workflows in your projects can become quite overwhelming.
 Whether it's loading the data from differenct sources, pre-processing it, training the model, passing necessary tests etc., most processes have to follow a strict order and not doing this might lead to bad results.
 To not lose track of these steps and to automate the entire pipeline, airbnb developed [Airflow](https://airflow.apache.org).

 In Airflow you design so-called directed acyclic graphs - or DAGs.
 These graphs describe the dependencies of each step in your project.
 For example, if you don't have the data, you cannot train your model or if you don't pass important tests, you cannot deploy it.
 Airflow allows you to design these DAGs in a way that the model won't be trained if the data import fails, similar to the deployment that is stopped if the tests fail.
 The big advantage of Airflow is that it simplifies these steps enourmously while having a useful interface.

-Using CronJobs, you can schedule your pipelines on a regular basis, so you won't have to worry about this.

 ### Getting started with Airflow